 You'll notice I cut the slices LARGE because that's just the kind of month/year it's been, but you can easily get 12 or even 16 small slices of cake from the 9x9 pan.
 Share with your neighbors or eat the whole thing yourself.
 You do you.

-Gluten-free Sour Cream Coffee Cake
+Using Sour Cream in Coffee Cake

 The key to a moist coffee cake is using sour cream as the dairy.
 In my tests, I found there's a magic ratio between sour cream and butter to keep the cake moist, but tender and fluffy without becoming dense.